mstefarov/fCraft/README.txt

                         /restart command).
 This may be useful if you are using an auto-restart script or a process monitor.

-    --exitoncrash       If ExitOnCrash flag is present, fCraft frontends will exit at once in the event of an unrecoverable crash, instead of showing a message and prompting for user input.
+    --exitoncrash       If this flag is present, fCraft frontends will exit at once in the event of an unrecoverable crash, instead of showing a message and prompting for user input.

-    --nolog             Disables all logging.
+    --nolog             If this flag is present, all logging is disabled.

-    --nocolor           Disables text colors in ServerCLI output.
+    --nocolor           If this flag is present, ServerCLI will not use any colors or formatting in its console output.